 - 1. This paper outlines the background and context to setting the London Councils budget for 2021/22 and sets out a proposed approach.
 It reflects the impact of several budgetary pressures that will impact on 2021/22, which are highlighted in detail at paragraph 6. - 2.
 The on-going national COVID crisis is significantly impacting the finances of all London Councils member boroughs.
 The crisis is having a less dramatic impact on London Councils finances, although effects will be felt in both the current financial year and into 2021/22.
 Forecasts for the current year (2020/21) indicate that whilst overall levels of London Councils expenditure are being managed within the overall approved budgetary provision, certain income targets are unlikely to be met for both the Joint Committee and the Transport and Environment Committee.
-The Month 6 forecast position reported to the Executive in a separate report on this agenda projects a small overall surplus of £325,000 and highlights the specific areas of concern. - 3.
-The COVID crisis has also delayed the development of the Southwark Street building into a more agile and contemporary working environment.
-Whilst the extension of agile working arrangements has been completed, the approved wider building improvements are now not likely to be fully completed until February 2022, compared to the estimated original completion date of March 2021 pre-COVID. - 4.
+The Month 6 forecast position, reported to the Executive at its meeting on the 10 November, was a small overall surplus of £325,000 and highlighted the specific areas of concern. - 3.
+In line with previous guidance from the Executive, much of the work to develop the Southwark Street building into a more agile and contemporary working environment has been completed, although a final phase of approved wider building improvements has been delayed by the pandemic.
+This strategy was also to allow the freeing up of more space for sub-letting out to other parties in order to secure an additional income stream.
+Clearly, COVID has delayed the ability to attract other parties.
+The Executive has indicated that it will wish to review this position further in the early part of 2021. - 4.
 In terms of budget strategy, the delays highlighted above have impacted on previously agreed plans to seek/attract new income paying tenants to Southwark Street to occupy significant office space released on both the ground and 4th floors through the extension of agile working.
 This rental income was projected to accrue an estimated £250k in the current year (2020/21), rising to £550k by 2023/24, which would progressively reduce the annual amounts requiring transfer from uncommitted Joint Committee reserves to balance the Joint Committee budget over this period.
-This strategy would allow borough subscription to be held at the
+This strategy would also allow borough subscriptions to be held at the current level.
+During the COVID period, no additional tenants have been sourced beyond those already in place. - 5.
+In addition, the normal annual income of approximately £100k achieved from the commercial hire of meeting rooms has not been realised owing to various COVID restrictions and may be further compromised in 2021/22.
+This income does not include the wide use of meeting room facilities by those in the London local government family, as that usage is free of charge as part of membership of London Councils.